mubarak-mustopha/web-dev/README.md

 # web-dev
-  A repo of web development challenges, mostly from frontend mentor and other web dvelopment tutorials I take.
+  A repo of web development projects I create